jgitlin-p21/chef-server/doc/FrequentTasks.md

 - Expeditor and BuildKite scripts
-  It is best to keep the version we're using for tests the same as what we're shipping in Chef Server (match with omnibus_overrides)
+  It is best to keep the version we're using for tests the same as what we're shipping in CINC Server (match with omnibus_overrides)
     - scripts/bk\_tests/bk\_install.sh
     - .expeditor/verify.pipeline.yml
     - .expeditor/license_scout.sh